gigaj0ule/system42/README.md

 to save it for the future.
 Otherwise it will be destroyed the next time make runs with "clean" enabled.

+### USB Firmware Upgrade

+After you have installed the BIOS you can use

+    sudo make SRC=demo clean upload-dfu

+To flash new firmware to the MCU over USB without a SWD programmer attached.
+This is great for pushing new firmware distributions out to other hackers who don't have debug tools.

+x42 DFU usb device id is 1337:c0de

+### Employing ion beam researchers

 Sometimes you'd like to prevent the firmware from being read out of the